 What would Rousseau advise internet leaders today?

-Updated on 19 March 2024
+Updated on 02 June 2024

-What would Rousseau advise internet leaders today?Rousseau’s theory of social contract is as relevant today as it was in the eighteenth century.
+Rousseau’s social contract theory is as relevant today as it was in the eighteenth century.
 Social contracts are not formal contracts signed by all citizens; they are more philosophical answers to some core dilemmas of human society.
 Rousseau, Hobbes, Hume, Grotius, among other philosophers, proposed their “drafts” of social contracts.

 Today, we are in the process of renegotiating various social contracts in politics and economics.
 The Internet is no exception.
 The old Internet social contract, which facilitated the amazing growth of the Internet, is also being questioned.
 Do we need to amend it or do we need to draft a new one?

-Two main parties of the old Internet social contract, which was developed in the 1980s, were the Internet pioneers, mainly academic and technical people who invented the Internet, and the US government.
-According to this arrangement, the Internet pioneers received the funding and support from the US government.
+Two main parties of the old Internet social contract, developed in the 1980s, were the Internet pioneers, mainly academic and technical people who invented the Internet, and the US government.
+According to this arrangement, the Internet pioneers received funding and support from the US government.
 In exchange, the US government received – according to one urban legend – a communication infrastructure that could survive a nuclear attack, or more plausibly, they just disbursed research funds smartly and served the public interest, something governments should do at least occasionally.

 Although the Internet’s social contract is not written and signed on the dotted line, it contains rules and principles that have shaped the Internet’s development, including transparency, open standards, and rough consensus decision-making.
-The US government took the role of benevolent guardian; it was close enough to create a space for the Internet to grow, and far enough away not to interfere with its operational management.
+The US government took the role of benevolent guardian; it was close enough to create a space for the Internet to grow and far enough away not to interfere with its operational management.
 The Internet’s social contract was a great success in facilitating the unprecedented growth of the Internet.

-The early idyllic phase of the Internet’s social contract was challenged by three main developments; first in the early 1990s when, through the commercialisation of the domain name system, business entered a previously non-profit space (ultimately leading towards the establishment of ICANN); secondly, in the early 2000s when the Internet’s global growth attracted the attention of governments for managing the Internet (the WSIS process and the IGF); and thirdly, over the last few years when the Internet became part of the critical infrastructure for business and governments.
+The early idyllic phase of the Internet’s social contract was challenged by three main developments: first in the early 1990s when, through the commercialisation of the domain name system, businesses entered a previously non-profit space (ultimately leading towards the establishment of ICANN); secondly, in the early 2000s when the Internet’s global growth attracted the attention of governments for managing the Internet (the WSIS process and the IGF); and thirdly, over the last few years when the Internet became part of the critical infrastructure for business and governments.

 This tension is behind most of the controversies addressed in ICANN, WSIS, the ITU, the IGF and other policy spaces where Internet politics is being discussed.